SB 616 Effective: September 1, 2019

 Summary of changes relating to Private Security:

-Qualified Manager, Supervisor, Alarm Salesperson, Security Salesperson, Security Consultant, Branch Office Manager, Employee of a License Holder (as defined by Texas Occ.
-Code 1702.228), Guard Dog Trainer, Security Consulting Company, Guard Dog Company and Branch Office
+Qualified Manager, Supervisor, Alarm Salesperson, Security Salesperson, Security Consultant, Branch Office Manager, Employee of a License Holder (as defined by Tex.
+Occ.
+Code Chapter 1702 §228 — since removed from statute ), Guard Dog Trainer, Security Consulting Company, Guard Dog Company and Branch Office

 HB 1342 Effective: September 1, 2019